romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 There is an increasing tendency among developers against giving estimates in software projects (see [#NoEstimates](https://twitter.com/hashtag/NoEstimates)).
 To a certain extent this makes total sense, since time estimates have been proved to fail dramatically in the industry ([especially for tasks that take more than a day](https://coding.abel.nu/2012/06/programmer-time-translation-table/) to complete).
 Besides, developers are usually the ones paying the bill of a failed estimate, by working long hours and suffering great stress due to management pressure to meet deadlines.
 This usually leads to poor team morale, friction, loss of credibility and many other problems, as described in detail by Richard Clayton in his article “[Software Estimation is a losing game](https://rclayton.silvrback.com/software-estimation-is-a-losing-game)”.

 On the other hand, since I have been manager and CEO apart from developer, I know how useful would time estimates be from the business side (either to calculate costs for a customer that wants a fixed-price contract; or to ourselves, to plan marketing actions, meetings, etc...). <em>However, we must asume that calculating accurate time estimates for software projects is simply not possible</em>.
-Putting pressure on developers to give us time estimates will simply make them lie to us, giving an estimate that is going to be dreadfully wrong.
-As we have explained before, <em>they just don’t know how long is it going to take</em>.
+Putting pressure on developers to give us time estimates will simply make them lie to us, giving a virtually random estimate that is going to be dreadfully wrong.
+As we have explained before, <em>they just don’t know how long it is going to take</em>.

 I guess I don't need to mention that, if developers are not able to give us an accurate time estimate for a software project to be finished in; managers (with no technical background or having spent the last few years out of development) are much worse at it.